Things to Keep in Mind When Building an Engineering Blog

 4. Ongoing conversations for a healthy content pipeline.
 In my experience, for every five conversations I have with an engineer, I will usually get one draft within a month.
 Oftentimes months lapse between initial conversation and published post.
 The reason for this is simple: engineers aren’t in-house writers.
 They are taking on writing a blog post in addition to their existing responsibilities and priorities.
 It is not uncommon to see engineers put a post on hold because of competing priorities.
 The more conversations you have, the greater the odds that you’ll find enough content to help you sustain your cadence.
 (At the time of writing this in 2018, I had four engineering posts in the pipeline, and I was still reaching out to engineers for new content whenever possible!)

 5. Flexibility.
 Being flexible is key, for all of the reasons outlined in #4, and because flexibility demonstrates empathy for your colleagues.
 To keep things on track, you want to give engineers enough space to work on a post without feeling nagged, but you also want to make sure you follow up appropriately.
 Once an engineer has expressed interest in writing a post, I ask them what amount of time makes the most sense for turning in a draft.
 If they tell me within 2 weeks, I usually give them 3-4 weeks.
 The week before the agreed-upon deadline I’ll send them a friendly reminder on Slack and ask them if they still have time to turn in a draft within a week.
 If they do, great!
 But if not, I tell them I’ll revisit the topic with them in a few weeks time, and actually set a reminder for myself on my calendar to follow up with them.
 Sometimes, I leave it open-ended and tell engineers to ping me directly when they are ready to work on a post.
 This is a great way to promote good, working relationships with colleagues.
 6. Partner with marketing.
 There are definitely engineering teams that promote blog posts via team-run social media accounts.
 But the best part about working at a larger organization is…there’s already a team that does this work at scale: marketing!
-Reach out to colleagues in marketing and let them know what you’re team is working on.
+Reach out to colleagues in marketing and let them know what your team is working on.
 Ask them for opportunities to promote these posts on official company social media properties, email newsletters, and other channels.

 Additionally, ask them about their martech (marketing tech) stack and what they use for web analytics.
 If you care about tracking and reporting on your blog (and you should; how else will you know whether readers can find your content or whether anyone is actually reading it), you should ask marketing for pointers about what tools they use, how to set up tracking plans, and how to create reports and dashboards.